 I am having a problem with a local business.
 Where can I turn for help?

-Though it is not our function to provide legal advice, may we suggest that you contact either the Better Business Bureau or the Chamber of Commerce.
+Though it is not our function to provide legal advice, may we suggest that you contact either the Better Business Bureau (link is external) or the Chamber of Commerce (link is external).
 Both organizations have clearinghouses for such complaints.